 In the UK, if an employee feels that his dismissal from work is unfair, he can take his case to the industrial tribunal where after hearing, the tribunal can decide the case and in case of unfair dismissal, can order the business organization to compensate the employee.

-It is the right of any worker to be paid off in a fair way for the job he/she is hired.
-It is a common practice that there is an agreement signed between the employer and employee having details of the nature of the job, hours to be worked, wage rate and deductions, etc. this agreement is known as a contract of employment.
+It is right of any worker to be paid off in a fair way for the job he/she is hired.
+It is a common practice that there is an agreement signed between the employer and employee having details of the nature of job, hours to be worked, wage rate and deductions, etc. this agreement is known as a contract of employment.

 In some countries where there is more unemployment or fewer unemployment benefits, employers pay low wages.
 It usually happens in the US, China, and India, etc. a minimum wage makes it illegal for an organization to pay less than the rate set by the government.